Yoga For Golf:

 These two factors in the golf swing are why yoga can be so beneficial for golfers.
 Through the use of strategic poses, golfers can use simple yoga poses regularly to develop better balance and increased flexibility that will leave them with lower scores and more enjoyment from the game.

 BBC News posted a short article discussing new research suggesting that 30-minutes of yoga per week could help golfers improve their swing.
 Specifics of the study included golfers who performed 2, 15 minutes sessions per week, for 6 weeks.
 The conclusion was a 2-3 degree difference in range of motion (ROM), equating to increased club head speed.

-Keiser University talks specifically about flexibility and balance as we have discussed within this post, however they take things even a step further.
-Mental focus as well as strength and endurance, as being 2 other huge factors in improving anyone’s golf game.
+Additionally, Keiser University talks specifically about flexibility and balance as we have discussed within this post.
+However, they take things even a step further.
+For example, mental focus, strength and endurance, as being 2 other huge factors in improving anyone’s golf game.

 We’ve discussed before, yoga in multidimensional with no limitations.
-It can be catered to fit your individuals needs, it’s just about finding what poses or style fits those needs, and then executing them.
+It can be catered to fit your individual needs.
+Oftentimes, it’s about finding what poses or style fits those needs, and then executing them.

 Yoga Poses For Golfers

 Above all, if you want to get results, you have to be consistent.
 Although we will provide you with 3 basic poses to help with your golf game, it doesn’t end here.

 In particular, like any athlete knows, the more you practice the more potential you have at bettering your body and mind within your craft.

 An intermediate level yoga pose, this pose allows for spinal rotation and stretching of the hips.
 Both of these things are fundamental in any good golf swing and can be used to better flexibility.

 II.
 Half Lord of the Fishes (Ardha Matsyendrasana)